ComplexSecurity/knowledge-base/docs/networking/radius.md

 RADIUS can be extended with vendor-specific attributes (VSAs), allowing vendors to include additional information in RADIUS messages that are specific to their equipment.

-RADIUS can integrate with various directory services like [[Lightweight Directory Access Protocol|LDAP]] or [[Active Directory]], allowing for centralized management of user credentials and policies.
+RADIUS can integrate with various directory services like [Lightweight Directory Access Protocol](../protocols/ldapp.md) or [Active Directory](../activedirectory/activedirectory.md), allowing for centralized management of user credentials and policies.